Odizinne/BigPictureTV/README.md

 ## Usage

+### Window check rate

+In ms, from 100 to 1000, the interval for checking Steam Big Picture window presence.
+1000 is the default value.
+100 ms will lead to next to no delay mode switch but will consume more resources.
+Do not change if unsure.

+### Audio configuration
+Install [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) to allow audio output switching and restart BigPictureTV.
+You can now uncheck `Disable audio switching`.
 Specify your audio outputs.
 You can use a short name.
 BigPictureTV will try to find the correct audio output from keywords.
 Less is more.

+### Monitor configuration
 For monitor switching, BigPictureTV relies on Windows built in `displayswitch.exe`.

+There are 4 modes available:
+- Internal: Default monitor enabled, all others disabled
+- Extend: Default monitor enabled, selected monitors enabled.
+- Clone: Every monitors enabled, mirrored.
+- External: Default monitor disabled, selected monitors enabled.

 **If you have multiple monitors, follow these steps to configure your preferred external monitor:**

 1. Press Win + P and select the "External" option.
 2. Go to Windows Settings > System > Displays.
 3. Choose your desired monitor setup by disconnecting all monitors except the one you want to use in game mode.
-4. Press Win + P again and switch back to "Internal."
+4. Press Win + P again and switch back to "Internal" or "Extend".

-If you'd prefer to skip the screen configuration, simply select `Clone screen instead of switching`.
+If you'd prefer to skip the screen configuration, simply select `Clone` in BigPictureTV settings.
 **You're all set!** You can now close the settings window.

 ## Build